symmetriccurve/Interview-questions/CSS Questions.md

 ---

-### What is the difference between display:none and displaey:hidden ?
+### What is the difference between display:none and display:hidden ?

 ---